wp-plugins/a-year-before/readme.txt

 Tested up to: 2.2.2
 Stable tag: trunk

+»A Year Before« shows a list of articles, which were written a certain time ago.
+So you can show in a history, what happend in your blog in the past.

 == Description ==

 With »A Year Before« you can show the titles of the articles which were written a certain time ago.
 So you can show in a »historical corner«, what happend in your blog e.g. 30 days, 6 months or a year before.
 You can use it as a wordpress-widget or put it in your theme as a php-function with parameters.